The Hindu: Editorial policy and reputation

 Its editorial stances have earned it the nickname, the "Maha Vishnu of Mount Road".
 "From the new address, 100 Mount Road, which was to remain The Hindu's home till 1939, there issued a quarto-size paper with a front-page full of advertisements—a practice that came to an end only in 1958 when it followed the lead of its idol, the pre-Thomson Times [London]—and three back pages also at the service of the advertiser.
 In between, there were more views than news."

 In 1965, The Times listed The Hindu as one of the world's ten best newspapers.
 Discussing each of its choices in separate articles, The Times wrote: "The Hindu takes the general seriousness to lengths of severity... published in Madras, it is the only newspaper which in spite of being published only in a provincial capital is regularly and attentively read in Delhi.
 It is read not only as a distant and authoritative voice on national affairs but as an expression of the most liberal—and least provincial—southern attitudes...
 Its Delhi Bureau gives it outstanding political and economic dispatches and it carries regular and frequent reports from all state capitals, so giving more news from states, other than its own, than most newspapers in India...However, most news is from the southern states.
 It might fairly be described as a southern newspaper.
 The Hindu can claim to be the most respected paper in India."

 In 1968, the American Newspaper Publishers Association awarded The Hindu its World Press Achievement Award.
-An extract from the citation reads:

-"Throughout nearly a century of its publication The Hindu has exerted wide influence not only in Madras but throughout India.
-Conservative in both tone and appearance, it has wide appeal to the English-speaking segment of the population and wide readership among government officials and business leaders...
-The Hindu has provided its readers a broad and balanced news coverage, enterprising reporting and a sober and thoughtful comment...
-It has provided its country a model of journalistic excellence...
-It has fought for a greater measure of humanity for India and its people... and has not confined itself to a narrow chauvinism.
-Its Correspondents stationed in the major capitals of the world furnish The Hindu with world-wide news coverage...
-For its championing of reason over emotion, for its dedication to principle even in the face of criticism and popular disapproval, for its confidence in the future, it has earned the respect of its community, its country, and the world."

 A 2014 article in the Indian Journal of Pharmacology praised The Hindus ongoing journalism and critique of clinical trials in India.